Can hubby and I go on a babymoon anytime soon?

 Most importantly, don’t let your babymoon put pressure on you and your partner.
 Remember your honeymoon?
 It’s all about taking time out and relaxing together rather than cramming as much adventure in as possible.

-It doesn’t matter if you are indulging in a two week getaway or a short weekend break.
-It’ll be just what the doctor ordered.
 Spending some quality time with your loved one before you are both shocked into parenthood by sleepless nights and dirty nappies!
 Your most memorable moments will come in the quiet times you spend with your partner, be it cuddled up on the sofa watching a movie, or strolling the beaches of some tropical paradise.